Authored by the expert who managed and guided the team behind the Chile Property Pack

 Can my spouse and kids get citizenship too in Chile in 2026?

-As of early 2026, spouses and children can pursue Chilean citizenship, but they must meet their own residency requirements rather than being automatically included in the main applicant's naturalization.
+As of early 2026, spouses and children can pursue Chilean citizenship, but each family member must apply individually and meet their own residence and status requirements rather than being automatically included in the main applicant's file.

 What are the most common reasons citizenship is denied in Chile?

-The most common reason Chilean citizenship applications are denied is failing to meet the core requirements of holding permanent residency status and completing the required residence period in the country.
+The most common reason Chilean citizenship applications are denied is failing to meet the core residence and status requirements, such as not actually holding permanent residency or not having spent enough time living in Chile.